leinardi/mypy-pycharm/README.md

 This plugin officially supports only PyCharm, but it should work also on IntelliJ IDEA if you have the [Python Community Edition](https://plugins.jetbrains.com/plugin/7322-python-community-edition) plugin installed.
-If it does not work, feel free to report an bug on the issue tracker.
+If it does not work, feel free to open a bug on the [issue tracker](https://github.com/leinardi/mypy-pycharm/issues).

+### I like this plugin, how can I support it?

+The best way to support this plugin is to rate it on the [JetBrains Plugin Repository page](https://plugins.jetbrains.com/plugin/11086-mypy) and to star this project on GitHub.
+Feedback is always welcome: if you found a bug or would like to suggest a feature, feel free to open an issue on the [issue tracker](https://github.com/leinardi/mypy-pycharm/issues).
+If your feedback doesn't fall in the previous categories, you can always leave a comment on the [Plugin Repository page](https://plugins.jetbrains.com/plugin/11086-mypy).

 ## Acknowledgements
 _If I have seen further it is by standing on the sholders of Giants - Isaac Newton_